adamshephard/OMTscoring_inference/README.md

 # OMTscoring: A Fully Automated and Explainable Algorithm for the Prediction of Malignant Transformation in Oral Epithelial Dysplasia

 This repository provides the inference code for the models used for predicting slide-level malignancy transformation in OED.
-Link to preprint [here](https://arxiv.org/abs/2307.03757). <br />
+Link to npj Precision Oncology paper [here](https://www.nature.com/articles/s41698-024-00624-8). <br />

 The first step in this pipeline is to use HoVer-Net+ (see original paper [here](https://openaccess.thecvf.com/content/ICCV2021W/CDPath/html/Shephard_Simultaneous_Nuclear_Instance_and_Layer_Segmentation_in_Oral_Epithelial_Dysplasia_ICCVW_2021_paper.html)) to segment the epithelium and nuclei.
-We have used the TIAtoolbox (see paper [here](https://www.nature.com/articles/s43856-022-00186-5)) implementation of HoVer-Net in the below scripts.
+We have used the TIAToolbox (see paper [here](https://www.nature.com/articles/s43856-022-00186-5)) implementation of HoVer-Net+ in the below scripts.
 Next, we generate patch-level morphological and spatial features to use in our OMTscoring pipeline.
 After this, we perform the OMTscoring using our pre-trained MLP model.

 ## Set Up Environment